gomorpheus/morpheus-docs/infrastructure/clusters/mvm.rst

 .. image:: /images/infrastructure/clusters/mvm/createClusterTop.png

 In the next part of the modal, you'll configure the storage devices and network interfaces.
+When Ceph initializes, it needs to be pointed to an initial data device.
+Configure this in the **DATA DEVICE** field.
+At this time, only one device may be given but in the near future, an update will allow for multiple devices to be configured which would be added to the total Ceph storage as one large volume.
+Find your disk name, if needed, with the ``lsblk`` command.
+In my case, the target device is located at ``/dev/sdb``.

+..
   When Ceph initializes, it needs to be pointed to an initial data device (or devices).
 Configure this in the **DATA DEVICE** field.
 Multiple devices may be given in a comma-separated list and will be added to the total Ceph storage as one large volume.
 Find your disk names, if needed, with the ``lsblk`` command.
 In my case, the target device is located at ``/dev/sdb``.

 Though not strictly required, it's recommended to have separate network interfaces to handle cluster management, storage traffic, and compute.
 In this example case, ``eth0`` is configured as the **MANAGEMENT NET INTERFACE** which handles communication between the cluster hosts. ``eth1`` is configured as the **STORAGE NET INTERFACE** and ``eth2`` is configured as the **COMPUTE NET INTERFACE**.
 The **COMPUTE VLANS** field can take a single value (ex.
 1) or a range of values (ex.
 22-25).
 This will create OVS port group(s) selectable as networks when provisioning workloads to the cluster.
 If needed, you can find your network interface names with the ``ip a`` command.